 FNU students have a long tradition of identifying their own clinical sites usually in their communities.
 This process has worked well since 1989.
 Applicants who have a commitment from a preceptor should provide this information with their application.
-During the Frontier Bound orientation, we will provide information to students that will assist you in locating preceptors.
+During the Frontier Bound orientation, the Clinical Outreach and Placement unit will provide information to students to support their clinical placement process.
 Bridge students will receive this information during Crossing the Bridge session, just prior to starting their respective MSN programs.
-The information will include names of preceptors we have used in the past in your area of the country We will also review the process of credentialing preceptors and clinical sites which is the responsibility of the Clinical Credentialing office but important for students to understand.
+The information will include access to the Community Map, a database of preceptors and sites Frontier students have used in the past.
+Once students are enrolled they will attend information sessions to review the process of credentialing preceptors and clinical sites which is the responsibility of the Clinical Credentialing office but important for students to understand.
 We highly recommend finding appropriate preceptors early in the program.
 The process of credentialing sites can take several months and some states require advance notice and approval for students to complete clinical in their states.
-Once you receive a commitment from a preceptor, you will complete a Clinical Site Credentialing Request form (located on the Banyan Tree Portal, under Student Links) and send it to your RCF for approval.
-Upon approval the RCF will forward the approval to Clinical Credentialing Coordinator will send the identified preceptor a copy of the preceptor packet that includes the information needed for a preceptor to work with a FNU student.
+Once you receive a commitment from a preceptor, you will complete a Clinical Site Approval From (CSAF) (located in the Community Map).
+Upon acceptance by the Clinical Credentialing Office will begin credentialing the preceptor/s and site.
 Students may not complete clinical rotations in sites owned or administered by a family member or have a family member serve as a preceptor.